arx0x0/todolist-v1/README.md

 Download the files
 ```

-Then open up the todolist and or cd to the folder
+Then open up the todolist and or cd to the folder and run npm init

 ```
 npm i express body-parser